 My goal was to create a simple and education tool to show pottery reconstruction, using three-dimensional methods.
-I believe I have succeeded.
-I strongly advocate for academic accessibility, and the idea that educational tools should be open-access and spread through as many contemporary mediums as possible, in the most ethical way possible.
-Pottery is a more well-known type of object, being present in every culture in its own unique way, both functionally and artistically.
+I advocate for academic accessibility, and the idea that educational tools should be open-access and spread through as many contemporary mediums as possible, in the most ethical way possible.
+Pottery is the most well-known type of object, being present in almost every through time culture in its own unique way, both functionally and artistically.
 These pieces of craft represent thousands of years’ worth of human culture and societal development.
 I hope that with a 3D platform like I designed, it could be the start of a learning resource and anthropological engagement tool that is easily accessible.

-References
+References Cited

+See the style Guide for American Antiquity for proper formatting of the References Cited.

+All citation here have to be cited at least once in the main text.

 Adkins, Lesley, and Roy Adkins.
 Archaeological Illustration, Cambridge: Cambridge UP, 1989.